Arcade Processes for Informed Martingale Interpolation: Introduction

-Our interest lies at the intersection of Strassen's and Kellerer's settings: how to construct a continuous-time martingale that matches, in law or almost surely, a given finite set of convexly ordered random variables, at pre-specified given dates?
-For example, this is of interest in a financial setting, where knowledge of the prices of vanilla call and put options provides an implied distribution for the underlying asset price at future dates under a no arbitrage requirement.
-This is what we call the martingale interpolation problem, since we wish to interpolate with a continuous-time martingale between the components of a discrete-time martingale.
+Our interest lies at the intersection of Strassen's and Kellerer's settings: how to construct a continuous-time martingale that matches, in law or almost surely, a given finite set of convexly ordered random variables, at pre-specified dates?
+This is for instance of interest in a financial setting, where knowledge of the prices of vanilla call and put options provides an implied distribution for the underlying asset price at future fixed dates under a no-arbitrage requirement.
+This is an example of what is called the martingale interpolation problem, since one wishes to interpolate with a continuous-time martingale between the components of a discrete-time martingale.
+If one put the martingale condition aside, then bridging the gap between a coupling and an interpolating measure is usually a manageable proposition.
 Imposing the martingale property on the interpolating process is the challenging part of this problem.
-If one put the martingale condition aside, then bridging the gap between a coupling and an interpolating measure would usually be a manageable proposition.
-For instance, in Kantorovich's optimal transport theory, it is well known that there is a one-to-one correspondence between optimal couplings and optimal interpolating measures in Wasserstein spaces, called McCann's interpolations, under mild conditions.
-However, this property is not present in the martingale counterpart of optimal transport.
-Solutions to the martingale interpolation problem exist.
-For example, the martingale Benamou-Brenier problem (MBBP) \cite{Veraguas} aims to solve the optimization problem